ryand423/Portfolio/README.md

 # Introduction
 10+ Years in IT but a firm believer of the growth mindest and Elsatic mind.
-I am currently learning new skills thru Rice University's Cyber Security Certificate pgogram as well as earning a Bachelor's Degree in Cloud Computing from Western Govenors University Online.
+I am currently learning new skills thru Rice University's Cyber Security Certificate program as well as earning a Bachelor's Degree in Cloud Computing from Western Govenors University Online.
 My Interest's include Cloud Computing (AWS,AZURE), Threat Analysis, Penetration Testing and Network Automation (Software Defined Networks).
 Things I do for fun: scripting/coding and doing CTF (Capture-The-Flag) cyber-security challenges.
 # CTF'S I have worked on